Sinterklaas: Pre-Christian Europe

-Jacob Grimm, Hélène Adeline Guerber and others have drawn parallels between Sinterklaas and his helpers and the Wild Hunt of Wodan or Odin, a major god among the Germanic peoples, who was worshipped in Northern and Western Europe prior to Christianization.
-Riding the white horse Sleipnir he flew through the air as the leader of the Wild Hunt, always accompanied by two black ravens, Huginn and Muninn.
+Jacob Grimm, Hélène Adeline Guerber and others have drawn parallels between Sinterklaas and his helpers and the Wild Hunt of the Norse mythological god Wodan (also known as Odin), a major god among the Germanic peoples, who was worshipped in Northern and Western Europe prior to Christianization.
+Riding the white horse Sleipnir, he flew through the air as the leader of the Wild Hunt, always accompanied by two black ravens, Huginn and Muninn.
 Those helpers would listen, just like Zwarte Piet, at the chimney – which was just a hole in the roof at that time – to tell Wodan about the good and bad behaviour of the mortals.
 Historian Rita Ghesquiere asserts that it is likely that certain pre-christian elements survived in the honouring of Saint Nicholas.
 Indeed, it seems clear that the tradition contains a number of elements that are not ecclesiastical in origin.

 Sinter Claes depiction at a 16th-century house near the Dam in Amsterdam.
 Saint Nicholas is the patron saint of the city.